Technigo/project-happy-thoughts/README.md

 If I had more time I would implement a loading spinner to show to the user whilst waiting for the response by the API.

 ## Tech
-React
+- React
-JSX
+- JSX
-API
+- useState
-useState
+- useEffect
-useEffect
+- API
-CSS
+- CSS
 ## View it live
 FrontEnd: https://caro-happy-thoughts.netlify.app/   Backend: https://caroline-happy-thoughts-api.herokuapp.com/